-This story is by Sharon Hetherington and was part of our 2020 Summer Writing Contest.
+This story is by Sharon Hetherington and won an Honorable Mention in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 In a shadowed corner of the hospital stairwell she sits, crumpled like a discarded wad of paper, arms wound tight around her legs to still their trembling.
 In time, when her fury is finally exhausted, her body will unfurl, its energy spent.
 This stairwell is her private refuge, where the sobs that rattle her body and cleanse her soul are heard only by the walls around her.
 Perspiration beads her forehead, a display of damp patchwork darkening her scrub cap.
 Her skin prickles beneath it, but she barely notices.
 She barely notices the smell of stale sweat seeping out from scrubs that should have been changed days ago, if only she had the energy to care.
 There is no one here to judge, but there is no one here to comfort either.